skade/rfcs/text/0000-rust-project-conferences.md

 ## Monetary support

-The Rust project cannot - at the moment - commit to monetary support.
+The Rust project cannot currently commit to providing monetary support.
 It will attempt that some costs directly stemming from the wishes of the Rust project - especially speaker costs - are covered.

 Monetary support can come either through the Rust project directly or through associated local funding organisations.